aws-amplify/aws-sdk-ios/README.md

 [AWSDDLog addLogger:[AWSDDTTYLogger sharedInstance]]; // TTY = Xcode console
 ```

+## Open Source Contributions

+We welcome any and all contributions from the community!
+Make sure you read through our contribution guide [here](./CONTRIBUTING.md) before submitting any PR's.
+Thanks! <3

 ## Talk to Us

 Visit our GitHub [Issues](https://github.com/aws-amplify/aws-sdk-ios/issues) to leave feedback and to connect with other users of the SDK.